AngelRodRo/Seedman/readme.md

 For default, theses files must be inside a folder named `seeders`

-Also it's important to define a configuration file in otherwise will be use a default config for the driver choosen (mongodb)
+Also it's important to define a configuration file in otherwise will be use a default config for the driver choosen (mongodb).
+It should be in the same path that the command is execute (It shouldn't be inside a folder).

 **seeder.config.json**
 ```json